 What do donepezil tablets do?

-DONEPEZIL (Aricept(TM)) helps treat the symptoms associated with Alzheimer's disease or dementia.
-It is not a cure for Alzheimer's disease but offers improvement in memory, attention, reason, language, and the ability to perform simple tasks.
+DONEPEZIL (Aricept(TM)) helps treat the symptoms associated with Alzheimer’s disease or dementia.
+It is not a cure for Alzheimer’s disease but offers improvement in memory, attention, reason, language, and the ability to perform simple tasks.
 Benefits are greater for mild to moderate symptoms seen in the early stages of the disease.
 Generic donepezil tablets are not yet available.

 What should my health care professional know before I take donepezil?